Golf set for blockbuster season in 2018

 "I honestly wasn't sure what to expect after being away from competitive golf for 10 months and came away excited about my health and my game," Woods wrote in a blog on his personal website.

-Woods, who has been practising with Thomas at home in Florida, says he is still unsure what his schedule will look like in 2018, including whether he will be able to play back-to-back tournaments.
+Woods will begin his 2018 season at the Farmers Insurance Open at Torrey Pines from January 25-28 before the Genesis Open at Riviera in mid February, but after that is still unsure of his schedule, including whether he will be able to play back-to-back tournaments.

 In the offseason Woods parted company with his swing coach of three years Chris Como, saying he had "nothing but respect for him" but adding it was time to go it alone.